IronCore864/ansible-rabbitmq-cluster/README.md

 # Ansible Role: RabbitMQ Cluster

-An Ansible Role, that installs a RabbitMQ multi-node cluster, for ubuntu/debian specifically.
+An Ansible Role, that installs a RabbitMQ multi-node cluster.

-CentOS not supported yet because I haven't done the changes regarding differences of erlang install.

 This project is inspired by `alexey-medvedchikov/ansible-rabbitmq`.

 Major changes and differences:

-- TLS/SSL support
+- TLS/SSL
-- disable TCP to use TLS only to be more secure
-- latest erlang install for ubuntu
 - high availability queues
-- simpler template and config
+- Simple template and config
-- more comments and more readable code
+- More comments and more readable code

 # Requirements